This article was originally published on December 23, 2018 and updated on November 14, 2019

-If you’d like to explore self-compassion in a carefully scaffolded way that allows us to gradually explore our window of tolerance, we’d love to see you at Somatic Self-Compassion Online.
+If you’d like to explore self-compassion in a carefully scaffolded way that allows you to gradually explore your window of tolerance, we’d love to see you at Somatic Self-Compassion training.

 * An exception to this might be within the held container of a therapy session where “exposure” to a perceived threat is intentionally brought on so that a therapist can skillfully introduce new material – but this kind of work definitely requires the help of a professional.

 - Lovingkindness for Ourselves (13 minutes) - November 17, 2021

 - Lovingkindness for a Loved One (19 minutes) - November 10, 2021

 - Arriving Meditation (9 minutes) - October 20, 2021

 - Setting Up Your Meditation Space: A place to come home to - September 17, 2021